nvaccess/nvda/projectDocs/translating/crowdin.md

     1. Choose "Translate cloud project"
     1. Connect your Crowdin account
     1. Select NVDA and the language you wish to translate

+### Translation reviews

+Translated strings will need to be reviewed and approved by a proofreader before being included in NVDA.
+A proofreader is required for each language.
+Proofreader status is granted on a case-by-case basis by messaging the [translators mailing list](https://groups.io/g/nvda-translations) or <info@nvaccess.org>

+Proofreaders approve strings using the [Crowdin web interface](https://support.crowdin.com/online-editor/).
+PoEdit only supports viewing approved strings.
+When submitting to Crowdin from PoEdit, proofreaders are able to auto-approve all submitted strings.

 ## Translating using PoEdit